Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 Related Reading: Best iPad Alternatives

-Your iOS device’s network settings are in charge of keeping track of information about your network preferences, WiFi, VPN configuration, and Bluetooth connections saved on your device.
-If you’re wondering, “Why do my AirPod pro keep disconnecting?”, one of the reasons could be that there was some problem with network settings.
+Your iOS device’s network settings track information about the network preferences, WiFi, VPN configuration, and Bluetooth connections saved on your device.
+If your AirPod Pross keep disconnecting, there may be some issue with network settings.

-All saved data relating to the mentioned connections will be removed if the network settings are reset.
-Since all the network settings will be reset to their default values, doing this should resolve your connection issue with the AirPods.
+If the network settings are reset, all the network settings will be reset to their default values.
+Therefore, this should resolve your connection issue with the AirPods.

 Why Do My AirPods Keep Disconnecting: Reset the Network Settings

-6. Enter your iOS device’s passcode.
-That will reset all the network settings.
+4. Enter your iOS device’s passcode to reset all the network settings.

 Each AirPod has sensors that detect when it is being used and when it is not.
 Sometimes, this sensor may have difficulties determining whether they are in the ear or not, which causes them to lose connection to save battery.
 The Ear Detection may be activated by a tiny shift in posture, leading to disconnection.